arrighi-fabien/Projet-Programmation-Systeme/README.md

 **Description :** Package the application in separate ZIP files for Windows and Linux. <br>
 **Orders :** <br>
 - For Windows: `zip -r EasySaveConsole_Win.zip ./EasySaveConsole/publish/win-x64/` <br>
-- For Linux: `zip -r EasySaveConsole_Linux.zip ./EasySaveConsole/publish/linux-x64/` <br>
+- For Linux: `tar -czvf EasySaveConsole_Linux.tar.gz -C ./EasySaveConsole/publish linux-x64/` <br>

 #### 5. Release
 **Description :** Publishes packages to GitHub Releases, making it easier to deploy new versions of the application. <br>